samarabbas/temporal-documentation-legacy/docs/11_search.md

 ### Web UI Support

-Queries are supported in [Cadence Web](https://github.com/uber/cadence-web) as of release 3.4.0.
+Queries are supported in [Temporal Web](https://github.com/uber/cadence-web) as of release 3.4.0.
 Use the "Basic/Advanced" button to switch to "Advanced" mode and type the query in the search box.

 ## Local Testing

 1. Increase Docker memory to higher than 6GB.
 Navigate to Docker -> Preferences -> Advanced -> Memory
-2. Get the Cadence Docker compose file.
+2. Get the Temporal Docker compose file.
 Run `curl -O https://raw.githubusercontent.com/uber/cadence/master/docker/docker-compose-es.yml`
-3. Start Cadence Docker (which contains Apache Kafka, Apache Zookeeper, and Elasticsearch) using `docker-compose -f docker-compose-es.yml up`
+3. Start Temporal Docker (which contains Apache Kafka, Apache Zookeeper, and Elasticsearch) using `docker-compose -f docker-compose-es.yml up`
-4. From the Docker output log, make sure Elasticsearch and Cadence started correctly.
+4. From the Docker output log, make sure Elasticsearch and Temporal started correctly.
 If you encounter an insufficient disk space error, try `docker system prune -a --volumes`
 5. Register a local domain and start using it. `cadence --do samples-domain d re`
 6. Allowlist search attributes. `cadence --do domain adm cl asa --search_attr_key NewKey --search_attr_type 1`